*** 20th Anniversary: 2003 to 2023 ***

 Of course you can have separate images for different geographical areas, but here we look various types of satellite images available.
 Satellite equipment examines several ranges of light spectrum wavelengths, all given by the sun and some from the earth as well.
 These channels are defined by their wavelengths in micrometres, microns.
 This is one millionth of a metre and denoted by µm.

-A reflection, though, is only as good as the surface it bounces of of.
-Is it angled so the echo is lost or detected?
-Does it have a high albedo, an ability to act like a mirror?
-Or is it a black body, one that does not return a signal at all?
+Reflections, though, are only as good as the surface they bounce off of.
+Is it angled so the echo gets lost or detected?
+Does it have a high albedo, so it acts like a mirror?
+Is it a black body that doesn't return a signal?

-Near-IR, 1.1 µm - A hybrid of thermal and visible radiation.
-Very good for locating water surfaces and edges on ocean pictures.
+Near-IR, 1.1 m - A hybrid of thermal and visible light.
+It's great for finding water surfaces and edges on ocean pictures.
+With our technology, we can combine these images to get fantastic multi-spectral imagery.

-Polar Orbiting, 3 to 4 µm - Lower energy gets a lighter colored pixel.
-This gives the science products and pictures the illusion that cloud tops and colder areas are white with rich dark tropics and low elevations.
-The incoming energy is mostly terrestrial radiation with a little direct radiation from the sun.
+Polar orbiting, 3 to 4 m - Lower energy pixels are lighter.
+Science products and pictures look like cloud tops and colder areas are white with dark tropics and low elevations.
+Most of the energy comes from terrestrial radiation, with a little direct sunlight.

-Water Vapour Channel (WV), 6.7 µm - Water vapor absorbs this wavelength very well.
-An area of high water vapour concentration effectively takes the radiation energy and releases it at its own temperature, much lower than sun surface temperatures for instance.
-The satellite can then help identify the moisture's location and temperature.
+Water Vapor Channel (WV), 6.7 m - Water vapor absorbs this wavelength very well.
+An area of high water vapour concentration effectively takes the radiation energy and releases it at its own temperature (wavelength).
+Satellites can then help us pinpoint moisture's location and temperature.

-The fifth planet of the solar system (-240°F/-150°C at cloud tops, but possibly thousands of degrees hidden down on the planet's solid surface
+The fifth planet of the solar system is typically -240°F (-150°C) at cloud tops, but possibly thousands of degrees hidden down on the planet's solid surface whose existence is yet to be determined.

-...for example as well as visible radiation.
-Meteorologists can custom-enhance the satellite imagary to emphasize and analyze certain temperature regions, but usually darker graphics indicate warmer areas and low cloud elevation and vice versa.
+...as well as visible radiation, for example.
+Meteorologists can customize satellite imagery to highlight and analyze certain temperatures, but usually darker graphics indicate warmer areas and low clouds.

-Why is it dark at night, anyway?
-Perhaps this video from Five Minute Physics will show you
+Why does it get dark at night?
+Check out this video from Five Minute Physics.

 Search this site for more information now.